← BACK TO LOG

 Precipitation has a sharp same-day effect.
 Rainy days show 60 to 80 percent volume reductions versus comparable dry days.
 The reduction is steeper for casual riders than for members, which is consistent with the underlying use cases: a commuter still has to get to work in the rain, a tourist does not have to bike along the lakefront.

-These patterns are not surprising.
-They are quantifiable, which makes them useful for operational planning.
+These patterns are unsurprising and quantifiable, which is what makes them useful for operational planning.
 Predictive models that incorporate weather forecasts can size the active fleet a day or two ahead with usable accuracy.

 Station-level concentration